juanfranblanco/vscode-solidity/README.md

 Piotr Szlachciak for refactoring the syntaxes

+Forest Fang for providing the implementation of the "Go to definition", allowing you to navigate to structs, contracts, functions calls, etc

-Nick Addison, Elazar Gershuni, Joe Whittles for their contributions.
+Nick Addison, Elazar Gershuni, Joe Whittles, Iñigo Villalba, Thien Toan, Jonathan Carter, Stefan Lew, Nikita Savchenko for their contributions.

 Sebastian Bürgel for keeping reminding me of the offline installation suppport